SoftwareHeritage/swh-deposit/README.md

 ## Use cases

-### First deposit
+### Deposit creation

 From client's deposit repository server to SWH's repository server:

-1. The client requests for the server's abilities and its associated collection (GET query to the *service document uri*)
+1. The client requests for the server's abilities and its associated collection (GET query to the *SD/service document uri*)

-2. The server answers the client with the service document which gives the *collection uri*.
+2. The server answers the client with the service document which gives the *collection uri* (also known as *COL/collection IRI*).

-3. The client sends a deposit (optionally a zip archive, some metadata or both) through the *collection uri* (also known as *COL/collection IRI*).
+3. The client sends a deposit (optionally a zip archive, some metadata or both) through the *collection uri*.

 This can be done in:
-- one POST request to the creation uri (metadata + archive).
+- one POST request (metadata + archive).
-- one POST request to the creation uri (metadata or archive) + other PUT or POST request to the *update uri*
+- one POST request (metadata or archive) + other PUT or POST request to the *update uris* (*edit-media iri* or *edit iri*)

+  3.1.
+Server validates the client's input or returns detailed error if any

+  3.2.
+Server stores information received (metadata or software archive source code or both)

 4. The server notifies the client it acknowledged the client's request.
-An `http 201 Created` response with a deposit receipt is sent back.
-That deposit receipt will hold the necessary information to eventually complete the deposit later one if it was incomplete (also known as status `partial`).
+An `http 201 Created` response with a deposit receipt in the body response is sent back.
+That deposit receipt will hold the necessary information to eventually complete the deposit later on if it was incomplete (also known as status `partial`).

 ### Updating an existing deposit

 5. Client updates existing deposit through the *update uris* (one or more POST or PUT requests to either the *edit-media iri* or *edit iri*).

+    5.1.
+Server validates the client's input or returns detailed error if any

+    5.2.
+Server stores information received (metadata or software archive source code or both)

 This would be the case for example if the client initially posted a `partial` deposit (e.g. only metadata with no archive, or an archive